 On Jan.
 27, the 13 Going on 30 alum posted a satirical video of her denim-clad airport moments, all set to melancholy piano music.
 She captioned the post, "Travel: A Memorial (aka Tight Jeans: Goodbye Forever)."
 In the short clip, some of Garner's go-to airport pieces were Ganado-printed cardigans and relaxed loafers — all staples cozy enough for a day of travels save for her tight pants.
 In the montage, Garner humorously prances like a gazelle and shakes her legs, perhaps as a way to stretch out and make her skinny jeans feel more comfortable.
 As is customary for all great elegies, a trove of comments poured in.
 One from the always-funny TV personality and style icon Erin Foster read, "I'm so sorry for your loss, sending love."

 If you were looking for a sign to free up space in your jeans drawer — this video is it.
-Take some time out of your spring cleaning schedule to thoughtfully donate your most uncomfortable rigid denim, or pass them along to a friend who might enjoy them.
-Afterwards, you'll want to add a few roomier non-skinny jean options to your lineup, so these pieces are on-hand for all of your future travels.
-As the adage goes: out with the old, in with the new.
+Take some time out of your spring cleaning schedule to thoughtfully donate your most uncomfortable, rigid denim, or pass them along to a friend who might enjoy them.
+Afterward, you'll want to add a few roomier non-skinny jean options to your lineup, so these pieces are on hand for all of your future travels.
+As the adage goes, out with the old, in with the new.

 We only include products that have been independently selected by The Zoe Report's editorial team.
 However, we may receive a portion of sales if you purchase a product through a link in this article.